minthemiddle/martinbetzeu/source/_posts/mac-mail-distraction-free-mailmate.md

 - Disable autosync for all your accounts so you decide when new email flows in
   - Right-click on sources
   - `Synchronize schedule > Manual`
+- Go offline completely so certainly no new mails come in
+  - Select all sources
+  - `Take offline`
+  - When you craft and send an email when being offline, it will just be sent when you go online again
 - Select an empty folder before quitting the application
   - Mailmate will open with the last selected folder
   - I created a search folder that never returns a result with the criteria: `From > contains > RANDOMLONGSTRING`